ai-traders/ide/README.md

  Entrypoint should fail if `IDE_WORK`or `IDE_HOME` directories do not exist.

 ### CMD and ENTRYPOINT
+#### Configuration and secrets
-The entrypoint must take care of mapping needed settings and secrets from `/ide/identity` into `/home/ide/xx`.
-Also map any files from `ide/identity/.bashrc.d` into `/etc/profile.d`, because in docker we will run not-interactively, but as a logged linux user.
+The entrypoint must take care of mapping any settings and secrets files from `/ide/identity/` into `/home/ide/`.
+Also map any files from `ide/identity/.bashrc.d/` into `/etc/profile.d/`, because in docker we will run not-interactively, but as a logged linux user.

-Thanks to that we close all configuration problems of a particular project type in a single IDE image.
+Thanks to that, we close all configuration problems of a particular project type in a single IDE image.
 You should know what your IDE image is capable of, what secrets it needs.
 Forgetting identity or config files is one of the most frequent causes of failed CI jobs.
 Here we move this problem to the earlier CI stages.